FrankDidier/HNRS_PR-Number-Recognition/README.md

 Pattern recognition is used to give human recognition intelligence to machine which is re- quired in image processing.
 Pattern recognition is used to extract meaningful features from given image/video samples and is used in computer vision for various applications like biological, biomed- ical imaging or plate number recognition.
 In my project, i am going to explore using the same technique for detecting number in an image.

-Stages of Experiment:
+In this project, I’ll use numbers, but this could translate to all letters of the alphabet, words, faces etc...

+## Methodology
 ![alt text](https://github.com/FrankDidier/HNRS_PR-Number-Recognition/blob/master/ter.png "Stages of Experiment")

-In this project, I’ll use numbers, but this could translate to all letters of the alphabet, words, faces etc...

 ## Test Output